pisv/gethandly.wiki-playground/Step-Three.md

 resource change events can't describe changes in working copies (the source files being edited).

-It would be nice if clients like our view could be given notification of exactly what elements of the Foo model changed and how they changed.
+It would be nice if clients like our view could be notified of exactly what elements of the Foo model changed and how they changed.
 This brings us to the next section.

 ## Model Change Events